Surefire® Rose begonia (Begonia benariensis). Photo by: Proven Winners.

 Varies, with the most common types, wax and tuberous begonias, blooming from early summer until frost.
 Bloom times may also vary if grown indoors and some types bloom all year.

-COMMON BEGONIA TYPES
+COMMON TYPES OF BEGONIAS

 Rhizomatous begonias: